GafferHQ/gaffer/doc/source/Tutorials/Scripting/UsingTheOSLCodeNode/index.md

 # Tutorial: Using The OSLCode Node #

 Using OSL to build shaders opens up a world of possibility for creating complex and customized looks, shading, and processing.
 Gaffer's built-in OSLCode node enables execution of arbitrary code in OSL.
 In this tutorial, we will demonstrate how to build a very rudimentary striped shader.
-We will cover the folling topics:
+We will cover the following topics:

 - Inputting code into the OSLCode node
 - Adding input and output parameter plugs to the node